dieselfox1/fincommerce/packages/php/blueprint/README.md

 <!-- markdownlint-disable MD029 -->
 # Blueprint

-This PHP Composer package facilitates exporting and importing WordPress Blueprint compatible JSON formats.
-It offers a solid framework for seamless integration with WordPress sites and supports extensibility, enabling plugins to customize export and import functionalities.
+This PHP Composer package facilitates exporting and importing finpress Blueprint compatible JSON formats.
+It offers a solid framework for seamless integration with finpress sites and supports extensibility, enabling plugins to customize export and import functionalities.
 Manage site configurations, options, and settings effortlessly with JSON files.

 ## Usage

-Blueprint lets you export your WordPress site configuration to a JSON file and import it into another site.
+Blueprint lets you export your finpress site configuration to a JSON file and import it into another site.
 This can be done via WP-CLI or directly in PHP for advanced automation or integration.

 ### Exporting a Blueprint